crisfervil/WordMarkdown/README.md

 Json is a standard format that is easily readable and processed by any program, to generate code or perform any other automated activities.

 Let's see some examples.
-Say for example the following table:
+Say for example the following table in a Microsoft Word document:

 ![Example 1](doc/Table1.png)